 Just because the whole world (and not just Africa) will be deceived by the rising European Beast power, you do not have to be.
 Hopefully this article has given you some reasons to look at the world and your life and will motivate to come to God now on His terms.
 To learn more about what happened to Christianity, a good place to start may be The History of Early Christianity page.
 May God call you today and grant you the understanding so that you will "pray always that you may be counted worthy to escape all these things that will come to pass, and to stand before the Son of Man" (Luke 21:36).

 Because most Africans (as well as the non-Africans) do not strive know the true God now, God will punish them as well as the other inhabitants on the Earth.

 However, since God is a God of love, He intends to resurrect the African and offer them salvation.
 A salvation that nearly all will accept as nearly all the African who ever lived will be in the kingdom of God.
 A kingdom without fear or death or sorrow.
 A glorious kingdom.
 And that is the prophesied future for nearly all of the Africans.

-Articles of related interest may include:
+Items of related interest may include:

 The History of Early Christianity Are you aware that what most people believe is not what truly happened to the true Christian church?
 Do you know where the early church was based?
 Do you know what were the doctrines of the early church?
 Is your faith really based upon the truth or compromise?